jjustjeep/Projects/README.md

-# Application of EM algorithm in parameter estimation for normal mixture models
+# Application of EM algorithm in parameter estimation for normal mixture models by using R program
 Sutthida Wongchai, Kuntalee Chaisee Pd.D and Kamonrat Suphawan Ph.D, Department of Statistics, Faculty of Science, Chiang Mai University